AlkOS-Dev/AlkOS/README.md

     ./configure.bash x86_64 debug_qemu_tests -v
     ```

-    This will create a `conf.bash` file in the `scripts` directory.
+    This will create a `conf.generated.bash` file in the `scripts/config` directory.
 This file is sourced by other scripts to get configuration information.
 The configuration script will
     also create a build directory at `../build`.

     To see all available configuration options, run: